MoreFoxBeans/YT-Music-Playlist-Restore/README.md

 Easily restore your YouTube Music Playlists from a Google Takeout.

 ## Setup
+1. Download the code
-1. Follow the "Copy Authentication Headers" section of [ytmusicapi/setup](https://ytmusicapi.readthedocs.io/en/latest/setup.html)
+2. Follow the "Copy Authentication Headers" section of [ytmusicapi/setup](https://ytmusicapi.readthedocs.io/en/latest/setup.html)
-2. Run "setup.py" in CMD and follow the instructions there.
+3. Run "setup.py" in CMD and follow the instructions there.

 ## Usage
 1. Open your latest Google Takeout in 7-zip or WinRAR or whatever program you use and locate the .csv files for your YouTube Music Playlists.